 18. Don’t Get Too Caught Up in Making Plans

 Rejection hurts in the moment, but it also means that the right opportunity or person is still out there.
 It is so important to have goals, but it is equally important to be spontaneous.
 Don’t get so caught up in making a career, that you forget to make a life.
-You can always make plans, but you never know what each day will bring.
-Value the chaos.
+You never know what each day will bring, value the chaos.

 19. We Are All a Work in Progress

 20. Never Stop Learning

 Some of the most valuable things you learn about yourself, come from listening to others.
 It is a big world out there, filled with so many stories and experiences.
 Never stop taking opportunities to learn and challenge yourself.
 Always seek out opportunities to make yourself better.